tuor713/schema/README.md

 A weekend project of writing a small schema validation library for Clojure (or EDN) datastructures.

-Not anything near as sophisticated as [Schema](https://github.com/prismatic/schema).
+Not anything near as sophisticated as [Schema](https://github.com/prismatic/schema) or [clj-schema](https://github.com/runa-dev/clj-schema).
 But remarkably similar despite completely independent evolution.

 ## Usage